-Not many understand international gender issues like madeleine does.
-Especially school-related gender-based violence (SRGBV) is an important area of study for her: “Gender stereotypes do not exist in a vacuum, but are rooted in societies that confirm these prejudices.
-This manifests itself at school level, for example as SRGBV, a type of violence that occurs all over the world and takes various forms.”
+Not many people understand international gender issues the way Madeleine does.
+School-related gender-based violence (SRGBV) in particular is an important area of study for her: "Gender stereotypes do not exist in a vacuum but are rooted in societies that confirm these prejudices.
+This manifests itself at school level, for example as SRGBV, a type of violence that occurs all over the world and takes different forms."

-The feeling of insecurity that accompanies SRGBV is one of the main reasons that girls do not go to school or drop out early.
-“If we want to ban gender stereotypes and SRGBV in school, we need to involve the wider community as well,” she advises.
-“This is a long-term process because the taboo around SRGBV is big, and because religious stakeholders may have an important influence.
-Only when everyone in and around the school is involved, can we implement sustainable changes in school policy.
-This makes it easier to recognise SRGBV and to implement appropriate procedures to combat it’’, says madeleine.
+The feeling of insecurity associated with SRGBV is one of the main reasons girls do not go to school or drop out early.
+"If we want to ban gender stereotypes and SRGBV in schools, we need to involve the wider community as well," Madeleine advises.
+She concludes that "this is a long-term process, because the taboo surrounding SRGBV is big, and because religious stakeholders may have a significant influence.
+Only when everyone in and around the school is involved can we implement sustainable changes in school policy.
+That will make it easier to recognise SRGBV and to implement appropriate procedures to combat it.”

 From access to true participation

-“In Belgium, girls are doing very well at school”, Wendelien contributes.
-“Boys on the other hand are more often referred to special needs education and are more likely to repeat a year or leave school without a diploma.
+“In Belgium, girls are doing very well at school”, Wendelien adds.
+“Boys, on the other hand, are more often referred to special needs education and are more likely to repeat a year or leave school without a diploma.
 The number of girls in higher education is also significantly higher than the number of boys.
-Because we have equal participation in education in Belgium, the focus of research has shifted away from access to education to true participation in education, which also looks at learning outcomes, attitudes and behaviour in school.”
+Because we have equal participation in education in Belgium, the focus of research has shifted from access to education to true participation in education, which also looks at learning outcomes, attitudes and behaviour in school.”

 Lesbian, gay, bisexual, transgender and related communities (LGBT+)

-Gender is not part of the curriculum in Belgium, and many teachers have difficulties addressing it.
-In this regard, there is a big difference between teachers’ stance towards LGBT+ and how they approach the subject in the classroom.
-“Generally, teachers are positive about LGBT+ and reserve extra attention for LGBT+ minority students and LGBT+ students with a lower social background.
-Yet they do not feel competent or comfortable addressing the topic in class.
-85 percent of young people indicate they have been misinformed about LGBT+.
-As with SRGBV, the taboo around sex plays a major role here too", explains Wendelien.
+Gender is not part of the curriculum in Belgium, and many teachers struggle with it.
+In this respect, there is a big difference between teachers' stance towards LGBT+ and how they approach the subject in the classroom.
+Wendelien explains that "in general, teachers have a positive attitude towards LGBT+ and pay extra attention to LGBT+ minority students and LGBT+ students from lower social backgrounds.
+Yet they do not feel competent or comfortable dealing with the topic in the classroom.
+85 percent of the young people indicate they have been misinformed about LGBT+.
+As with SRGBV, the taboo around sex plays a major role in this."

 SRGBV and the school’s role